HackYourFuture-CPH/node.js/week1/exercise-template/readme.md

 #### Changing the title of the page

-Firstly try change the title of the Home page to say Home. https://www.w3schools.com/tags/tag_title.asp
+First, try changing the title of the Home page to say Home. https://www.w3schools.com/tags/tag_title.asp

-Now hopefully you know how to change the title of a page.
+Hopefully you can recall how to change the title of a page from the HTML/CSS module.

 Continuing on the last exercise.
 Lets add some functionality that shows the relevant title of a page using modules!
+We want to create a helper function that, provided the title of the page, returns the necessary HTML with the page title included.

-So when navigating to `/` the title will be Home, when navigating to `/contact` the title will be contact and so on
+Thus, when navigating to `/` the title will be Home, when navigating to `/contact` the title will be contact and so on.
+To complete this task, do the following:

 - Create a function that takes title as parameter
 - Calling the function returns the html for the `head` tag and the `title` tag.
-- Export the function using `module.exports` see [here](./teacher-live-coding/src/backend/created-module.js) for how to create a module
+- Export the function using `module.exports` see [here](https://youtu.be/R-dl4-VnZYA?t=615) for how to create a module
 - Import the function using `require`

 Here are the routes and their corresponding title